 Top Mittens Skiing Recommendations

-- BUILT FOR WARMTH: Keep hands dry and warm all day in snowy conditions.
+- Built for Warmth: Keep hands dry and warm all day in snowy conditions.
 These waterproof insulated winter mittens feature our SummitLoft insulation, which retains body heat while allowing moisture to escape.

-- WARMER THAN GLOVES: These mens and womens mittens are the warmest choice!
+- Warmer Than Gloves: These mens and womens mittens are the warmest choice!
 Snow mittens provide more warmth compared to traditional adult waterproof snow gloves as fingers share body warmth.

-- DURABLE: Our weatherproof gloves have a durable synthetic leather palm and reinforced nylon shell that stands up to ski or snowboard edges — so they're perfect snowboarding or skiing gloves!
+- Durable: Our weatherproof gloves have a durable synthetic leather palm and reinforced nylon shell that stands up to ski or snowboard edges — so they're perfect snowboarding or skiing gloves!

-- ADJUSTABLE FIT: Our waterproof mittens feature adjustable wrist leashes for a snug and warm fit.
+- Adjustable Fit: Our waterproof mittens feature adjustable wrist leashes for a snug and warm fit.
 Plus, you can remove them and let them hang while you check your phone or eat a snack.

 - TECHNOLOGY: Waterproof insert; FastDry lining wicks sweat; synthetic insulation